At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 definition.

-The sole argument passed to the function is jQuery
+The sole argument passed to the function is jQuery for the $ parameter.
+Why

-parameter, why not just use $
+passing jQuery as the $ parameter, why not just use $ from the global

 scope like so?